bt3gl/building_blog/content/web_vulnerabilities.md

 ### Attempts of mitigation:

 * [Strict transport security](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security): The approach allows any site to instruct the browser that all future requests made to a particular hostname or domain should always use HTTPS and that any HTTP traffic should be automatically upgraded and submitted over HTTPS.

 ----
 ## Network Fenceposts

 When websites let the browser to interact with destinations not directly accessible to the attacker, for example, with the systems on a victim's internal networks.
-This attack can be performed with help of [DNS rebinding](http://en.wikipedia.org/wiki/DNS_rebinding).
+This attack can be performed with the help of [DNS rebinding](http://en.wikipedia.org/wiki/DNS_rebinding).

 ### Attempts of mitigation: